Water fasting for weight loss -

 If you have prepared for a prolonged fast you can use water fasting not only for detox but also for weight loss.

-It is important to make Diet Changes for Healthy living.
+It is important to, not only lose weight, but also make Diet Changes for a more healthy living.

 If weight loss is your main goal... take the time to change your food habits...
 FIRST!